 Purchasing your shade sail

-- Select a high-quality shade sail.
-This is because the cheaper versions of shade sails tend to stretch, which makes them move more in the wind.
-The lower-quality shade sails then continue to break apart.
+- Select a high quality shade sail.
+This is because the cheaper versions tend to stretch, which makes them move more in the wind.
+The lower-quality ones then continue to break apart.
 Eventually, it won’t stretch any further and will begin to fall apart.

 - Look for a shade sail with high UV protection.
-You want at least 92% UV protection in your shade sail.
+You want at least 92% protection from harmful UV rays in your shade sail.
 Purchase accordingly.

 Shade sail use ideas